typelevel/cats-effect/docs/io.md

 **Explanation:**

-- `IO.delay` wraps possibly unsafe effects.
+- `IO.blocking` wraps blocking side effects (like file I/O) and runs them on a dedicated thread pool.
 - `IO.println` is a safe helper for console output.

 ### From Asynchronous Operations